lycogno/competitive-programming-guide/SETUP.md

 ## Windows

 If you've decided to stick with Windows despite reading my blatant Linux propaganda, you'll need to install a C++ compiler/runtime.
 Windows does not provide you with one by default, and VS Code only installs autofill and highlighting tools.
 Your best option, ~~apart from switching to Linux~~, is to install [minGW](https://www.mingw-w64.org).
 It contains almost everything you need to get C++ running on Windows.
 [This GFG article](https://www.geeksforgeeks.org/installing-mingw-tools-for-c-c-and-changing-environment-variable/) provides a good guide to setting things up.
-If you prefer a video format, [this YouTube video](https://youtu.be/j8nAHeVKL08?t=645) will walk you through the process.
+If you prefer a video format, [this YouTube video](https://youtu.be/j8nAHeVKL08?t=645) (in Hindi) will walk you through the process.

 ## The other option - online compilers